-The central concept of all of her work is interplay between light and shadow, contrast and the repetitive patterns created by the mountain and valley folds.
+Kruhelska focuses on abstract, three-dimensional paper wall reliefs that work by reflecting light – with the overall effect dependant on the viewer’s perspective.
+The central concept of her work is the interplay between light and shade, contrast, and the repetitive patterns created by the folds and hollows in the work.

 The works are made from archival, light-resistant and acid-free paper.
 All the pieces are folded and assembled by hand with the meticulous attention to detail.